Results 1 to 15 of 15

 Too early to open discussion about this years front runners?

 I was going to capture a good graphic somewhere to post so everything was right in front of us, but I could not find anything useful besides the WAR stat on ESPN.
 Anyone have a link to a good graphic to show some important stats for the AL MVP?
-If so link it and I will screen cap it and post it for all to see to start us the discussion."Yeah You're right man...that is enough."
+If so link it and I will screen cap it and post it for all to see to start us the discussion."And that is part of the larger pattern of the appeal of a new online collectivism that is nothing less than a resurgence of the idea that the collective is all-wise, that it is desirable to have influence concentrated in a bottleneck that can channel the collective with the most verity and force."

 If the season ended today, I would probably have Cabrera a very close second to Mike Trout.
 Trout has just been unreal on both sides of the ball since his call up - not to mention, his base running.
 A lot of time left though and Cabrera doesn't look like he's ready to concede the award quite yet.
 The playoff picture could play a big role too."I'm convinced that every boy, in his heart, would rather steal second base than an automobile." ~ Tom Clark

-It is not like the actual time he spent on the field (a month or so less than Cabby I believe) will matter...look what happened back in 2010 when Hamilton missed the last month of the year and still got the award."Yeah You're right man...that is enough."
+It is not like the actual time he spent on the field (a month or so less than Cabby I believe) will matter...look what happened back in 2010 when Hamilton missed the last month of the year and still got the award."And that is part of the larger pattern of the appeal of a new online collectivism that is nothing less than a resurgence of the idea that the collective is all-wise, that it is desirable to have influence concentrated in a bottleneck that can channel the collective with the most verity and force."

-If the Tigers make the playoffs and Miggy doesn't win it, I will be mildly upset for a few minutes and then get over it.___/\_____\o/_______/\________ Sharks!
+If the Tigers make the playoffs and Miggy doesn't win it, I will be mildly upset for a few minutes and then get over it.Al Kaline - best Tiger shortstop of all time

 I think MVP awards are important for player's long term legacy.
 For example, I think Verlander winning MVP may be huge when it comes time for HOF voting.
 Even though we all think he'll be a shoo in, it's very possible he will be a borderline HOF candidate when the time comes, and the MVP may be the difference.
 For example, if Smoltz had won an MVP, I think he would definitely get in, but now I'm not so sure he will.